OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-Microsoft-Graph-React/README.md

 ## Build and run the solution

-### Configure the solution
+### Create an application registration

+1. Navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page to register your app.
+2. Sign in with the ***admin*** credentials to your Microsoft 365 tenancy.
+For example, MyName@contoso.onmicrosoft.com.
+3. Select **New registration**.
+On the **Register an application** page, set the values as follows.

+    * Set **Name** to `ExcelGraphDemo`.
+    * Set **Supported account types** to **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**.
+    * In the **Redirect URI** section, ensure that **Single-page application (SPA)** is selected in the drop down and then set the URI to `https://localhost:3000/login/login.html`.
+    * Select **Register**.

-1. Register your application using the [Azure Management Portal](https://manage.windowsazure.com). **Log in with the identity of an administrator of your Office 365 tenancy to ensure that you are working in an Azure Active Directory that is associated with that tenancy.** To learn how to register your application, see [Register an application with the Microsoft Identity Platform](https://docs.microsoft.com/graph/auth-register-app-v2).
-Use the following settings:
+    For more information on how to register your application, see [Register an application with the Microsoft Identity Platform](https://docs.microsoft.com/graph/auth-register-app-v2).

- - REDIRCT URI: `https://localhost:3000/login/login.html` (this must be added under "Single-Page Application")
- - SUPPORTED ACCOUNT TYPES: "**Accounts in any organizational directory**"
- - API PERMISSIONS: none.
-Do not request any.
- - SECRETS: none.
-The sample uses the OAuth 2.0 Auth Code Flow w/ PKCE for SPAs, which requires no secrets.
+    > Note: The sample uses the OAuth 2.0 Auth Code Flow w/ PKCE for SPAs, which requires no secrets.

-	> Note: After you register your application, copy the **Application (client) ID** on the **Overview** blade of the App Registration in the Azure Management Portal.
+4. On the **ExcelGraphDemo** page, copy and save the value for the **Application (client) ID**.
+You'll use it in the next section.

+### Configure the sample

-2. In the code editor, open the `/login/login.ts` file in the project.
+1. In a code editor, open the `/login/login.ts` file in the project.
 Near the top is a configuration property called `clientId`.
-Replace the placeholder value with the application ID you copied from the registration.
+Replace the `YOUR APP ID HERE` placeholder value with the application ID you copied in the previous step.
 Save and close the file.

-3. Open a **Command Prompt** *as an administrator*.
+1. Open a **Command Prompt** *as an administrator*.

-4. Navigate to the root of the sample, which would normally be `[PATH-TO-YOUR-PROJECTS]\PnP-OfficeAddins\Samples\auth\Office-Add-in-Microsoft-Graph-React`.
+1. Navigate to the root of the sample, which would normally be `[PATH-TO-YOUR-PROJECTS]\PnP-OfficeAddins\Samples\auth\Office-Add-in-Microsoft-Graph-React`.

-5. Run the command `npm install`.
+1. Run the command `npm install`.

-6. Run the command: ```npx office-addin-dev-certs install --machine```.
+1. Run the command: ```npx office-addin-dev-certs install --machine```.

     If you get the following prompt, click **Yes**.

     <img src="ReadmeImages/CertificateWarningPrompt.png" alt="Screenshot of a dialog that warns about the SSL certificate and asks user to accept or deny installation of it" />

 	> Note: If you have worked with another Office Add-in within the last 30 days that was originally created with the Yo Office tool, you may have unexpired certs for localhost already, in which case you will get a message saying that localhost is already trusted.
 If so, continue with the next section.

 ### Run the solution